During the property boom of 2020-21 many investors focused on the short-term gains they could make from investing in property.

-You now have half a million dollars in equity – sell and live off the proceeds, borrow against it to fund your next purchase, it’s up to you.
+You now have half a million dollars in equity meaning you could borrow against it to fund your next purchase or sell and live off the proceeds, it’s up to you.

 When you commit to investing in property as a long-term strategy, you’re actually gaining access to a number of ways to boost your bottom line.